-This organ, now playing regularly on the streets of Barcelona, was based on John Smith's popular "Topsy III" design.
+This organ, now back in England after several years entertaining tourists and locals in Barcelona, is based on John Smith's popular "Topsy III" design.
 I made extensive modifications to the workings, however, which resulted in a much more versatile instrument.

 The following notes describe the Barcelona instrument, but prospective purchasers should note that street organs can be extensively customised.
 Please enquire if you have wild aspirations.

 The instrument has just over 100 pipes.
 There is a main rank of 43 stopped pipes, running from A# to a#'''.
 To keep the instrument compact, five of the bass notes in the full chromatic sequence are omitted (B, c#, f#, g#, b).
 This forces minor compromises in writing for the bass register, but it provides a very impressive 4-octave range in a small and relatively light instrument.
 Above b, it is fully chromatic.